2026 dates filling up! Earlybird rates concluding on July 1, 2026

 • Mitsumine Shrine, where the Japanese wolf was revered as a guardian of the high passes.

-• The Pop Culture: For the modern traveler, Kumotori holds legendary status as the "hometown" of the heroes in Demon Slayer (Kimetsu no Yaiba).
-Walking these ridges allows you to step directly into the atmosphere of Japan’s most iconic modern epic.
+• Pop Culture Inspiration: For the modern traveler, Kumotori holds legendary status as the "hometown" of the heroes in Demon Slayer (Kimetsu no Yaiba).
+The trail's route through the deep forest and alpline ridges allows you to step directly into the atmosphere of Japan’s most iconic modern epic.

 The Definitive View of Mt.
 Fuji

 While the world focuses on climbing Mt.
-Fuji, seasoned mountaineers know that the most majestic view of the icon is found from the peaks that surround it.
+Fuji, seasoned local trekkers know that the most majestic view of the icon is found from the peaks that surround it.
 Mt.
 Kumotori offers what is arguably the premier unobstructed panorama of the Fuji massif and the Southern Alps.

-• The Traverse: This is a rugged wilderness journey that provides a 360-degree narrative of the land, placing the urban sprawl of Tokyo and the silence of the deep mountains into one breathtaking view.
+• The Traverse: This is a rural Japan wilderness journey that provides a 360-degree narrative of the land, placing you among the silence of the wilderness and into one Japan's most unique locations.

 From Forest Floor to Sub-Alpine Ridge